Perspective | Nobody in baseball cares deeply enough to save the game from the people who run it

 Given that tit-for-tat structure, there’s no room for the overall well-being of the game to be a guiding force.
 There’s no one to say: “This is what the best, most entertaining — and therefore most profitable — version of our game looks like.
 How do we get there?”
 Instead, it’s all competitive balance tax and arbitration bonus pool nonsense.

-Baseball is a business, and that is undeniable not just to the 30 groups that own and run the teams but to the players whose dream of playing in a big league uniform gradually transforms into a workaday job.
+Baseball is a business, and that is undeniable not just to the 30 groups that own and run the teams but to the players whose dreams of playing in a big league uniform gradually transforms into a workaday job.
 Let’s not pretend otherwise.

 But baseball is also an American institution, or at least was one.
 In a world in which its most loyal fans are dying off and the youngest generation has a bazillion other places to turn, creating a void — a baseball season when there is no baseball — shouldn’t have been an option.
 Maybe the owners don’t care about the lost games.
 They should care about a lost sport.